ax-le/BarMusComp/README.md

-# Barwise Music Compression: Encoding songs with linear and nonlinear compression methods to reveal structure #
+# BarMusComp: Encoding songs with linear and nonlinear compression methods to reveal structure #

 Hello, and welcome on this repository!

 This project aims at compressing all bars in a song, and studies the compressed representations of every bar to infer its structure.
+It is related to my PhD thesis [1].

-This repository contains code for the PCA, NMF, and Autoencoders, developed in PyTorch, and segmentation methods based on autosimilarity segmentation, as presented in [1].
+This repository contains code for the NTD, PCA, NMF, and Autoencoders (developed in PyTorch), as presented in [2].

+This project is an extension of the toolbox as_seg [3], which computes the segmentation of an autosimilarity matrix.

-It can be installed with pip usin `pip install barmuscomp`.
+It can be installed with pip using `pip install barmuscomp`.

 This is a first release, and may contain bug.
 Comments are welcomed!